ramisaaa/World-Happiness/README.md

 ## Usage

-You can view the notebook directly on GitHub or through this [Google Colab link](https://github.com/ramisaaa/World-Happiness).
+You can view the notebook directly on GitHub.
 To run the notebook locally, clone the repository, install the necessary libraries, and run the notebook in a Jupyter environment.

 ```bash
 git clone https://github.com/ramisaaa/World-Happiness.git